 7 – The Church of Santo Spirito

 The Church of Santo Spirito was built by Ruggero the Norman in 1095 on an existing fortified Arab farmhouse.
 Its purpose was to christianise the conquered island and convert the peasantry far away from the city.
 In early Christian style, it has a simple and severe Romanesque structure, with a single nave ending in three apses.
 Legacies of Arabic craftsmen are the square tower, the loopholes and the obtusely pointed arches.

-Around 150 metres away is the Regional Archaeological Museum of Caltanissetta.
-It houses artefacts dating from the Neolithic period, originating from archaeological sites of Sabucina, Gibil Gabib, from Mount Capodarso and Mount San Giuliano.
+About 150 metres away is the Regional Archaeological Museum of Caltanissetta.
+It houses artefacts dated from the Neolithic period, originating from archaeological sites of Sabucina, Gibil Gabib, from Mount Capodarso and Mount San Giuliano.
 Going back to the famous company Averna, producer with the same name of Amaro (Italian herbal liqueur) known all over the world.

 Perhaps you already know that Sicily is a land full of religious festivals, frequently born from ancient rites related to agriculture.
 They are felt deeply by the citizens and are a source of a large influx of tourists and visitors.
 The most impressive is Settimana Santa (Holy Week)!
 It includes various processions and rituals starting from Palm Sunday to Easter Sunday.
 The rituals, in fact, begin already months earlier, the Easter holidays are instead concentrated in this Holy Week.
-The events are many and although it takes some physical exertion, it is worth following them all from start to finish.
+The events are many and although it takes some physical exertion, it is worth following them through the end.

 8 – The procession of the Black Christ